UCL-ARC/good-first-issue-hackathons/2025-12-03/post-event.md

-- Good attendance boldtsered by CDT students.
+- Good attendance bolstered by CDT students.
 - Such good attendance that we nearly had different people working on the same issue.
 - 13:30 - 15:48 😞 would have been nice to go longer?